developershubh13/library-demo/README.md

       BASE URL - http://localhost:port/api . port is configured in application.properties file (8090)

          Books API

-            /event/create - to create new event
-            /event/viewAll - to view all hosted events based on the roles of logged in member /event/view/{id} - to view a particular event /event/viewTrending - to view trending events
-            /event/viewPopular - to view popular events
-            /event/viewUpcoming - to view upcoming events
-            /event/update/{id} - to update an event
+            /books/add - to add a book
-            /event/delete/{id} - to delete an event
+            /books/getAll - to read all books
+            /books/getById - to read book with given Id /books/getByTitle -to read book with given title /books/getByAuthor - to read book with given author /books/deleteById/{id} - to delete a book with given id

           Students API